kyma-project/website/content/blog-posts/2020-01-10-integration-testing-in-k8s/index.md

 With Octopus, all test preparation steps come down to creating:

 1. Test in the language of your choice (yes, Octopus is language-agnostic).
-2. Dockerfile that defines the component image you later build and push to a public registry, such as Docker Hub or Google Container Registry (GCR).
-3. TestDefinition which specifies the image to use and commands to run.
+2. TestDefinition which specifies the image to use and commands to run.
-4. ClusterTestSuite that specifies which tests to run on the cluster, and how you want to run them.
+3. ClusterTestSuite that specifies which tests to run on the cluster, and how you want to run them.

-In Kyma, we created integration jobs in the continuous integration tool called Prow.
+In Kyma, we created integration jobs in the continuous integration tool called [Prow](https://github.com/kyma-project/test-infra/blob/master/prow/README.md).
 These Prow jobs are run before and after merging any changes to the `master` branch.
-Upon triggering, the Prow job runs the `testing.sh` script which creates the ClusterTestSuite, builds a cluster, and runs all integration tests on it.
+Upon triggering, the Prow job runs the [`testing.sh`](https://github.com/kyma-project/kyma/blob/master/installation/scripts/testing.sh) script which creates the ClusterTestSuite, builds a cluster, and runs all integration tests on it.

 ## Features & benefits

-Migration from Helm tests to Octopus was a smooth one and came down to minor modifications in job definitions, such as changing them to the `TestDefinition` kind and removing the Helm annotation from them.
+Migration from Helm tests to Octopus was a smooth one and came down to minor modifications in Job definitions, such as changing them to the `TestDefinition` kind and removing the Helm annotation from them.

 However, the benefits that Octopus gave us were massive and just the ones we expected: